 Marketing software adds up fast.
 Between design platforms, email tools, analytics dashboards, and project trackers, a small team can end up paying for half a dozen subscriptions before testing whether any of them actually fit the workflow.
-Free and open source tools solve this problem.
-Many give you full functionality at no cost, while others offer free tiers generous enough to run a small or mid sized marketing operation without ever upgrading.
+Free and open source tools solve this problem, but only if you know which is which.
+A tool that offers a generous free plan is not the same as a tool that is genuinely open source, and mixing the two up leads to the wrong expectations about cost, control, and setup.

 WordPress and Matomo are the strongest open source picks for teams that want full control over their data.
 Canva and HubSpot CRM offer the most usable free tiers for teams that want to skip setup entirely.